Sherwin-Williams

 Sherwin-Williams is an American paints and coatings company based in Cleveland, Ohio.
-It is primarily engaged in the manufacture, distribution, and sale of paints, coatings, floorcoverings, and related products with operations in over 120 countries.
-As of 2024, it is the largest coatings company in the world by revenue.
+It is primarily engaged in the manufacture, distribution, and sale of paints, coatings, floor coverings, and related products with operations in over 120 countries.
+It is the largest coatings company in the world by revenue.

+The company is ranked 191st on the Fortune 500 and 453rd on the Forbes Global 2000.
+Sherwin-Williams has created more than 35,000 color names for paint over its history, and as of 2023, it has nearly 200 distinct shades of white classified as either warm or cool.

 History

 Sherwin-Williams dates from 1866, when Cleveland bookkeeper Henry Sherwin invested in Truman Dunham & Co., a paint distributorship.
 After the partnership dissolved in 1870, he formed Sherwin, Williams, & Co. with Edward Williams and A.T.
 Osborn.
 For its first factory, in 1873 the company acquired a cooperage in Cleveland from Standard Oil.

 Sherwin-Williams was incorporated in Ohio on July 16, 1884, two years after Osborn sold his interest in the company while retaining the retail operations.
 The company grew through acquisitions and expansions in the late 19th and early 20th century.
 In the early 1920s, the company became the largest coatings manufacturer in the U.S.

+In 1875, Sherwin-Williams started selling ready-mixed paint.
+Previously, consumers bought paint ingredients that they themselves would mix together.
+In 1930, Sherwin-Williams moved its headquarters to Cleveland's Midland Building, where stayed for over 75 years.

+In 1941, Sherwin-Williams introduced Kem-Tone, a water-based fast-drying interior paint and the Sherwin-Williams Roller-KoaterTM paint applicator.
+In 1996, the American Chemical Society named the product a National Historic Chemical Landmark.

 Sherwin-Williams experienced a downturn in the 1970s, and Gulf and Western Industries unsuccessfully attempted to take over.
 The company recovered by fending off the raid and undergoing a series of acquisitions in the 1980s and 1990s, as well as divesting its non-coatings businesses.
 In 1995, it employed 18,000 people, including 3,200 in Ohio.
 By 2002, the company operated more than 2,500 stores.

-In November 2024, the company was added to the Dow Jones Industrial Average.